Target Audiences: Defining Them for Facebook Ads (Bonus: How-to)

 Facebook also allows you to target your group by their age and gender.
 You can define a large age range, or be very targeted to those who are just at a certain age.

 In addition, advertisers can choose whether they want to reach men, women, or both.

-In this section, you can add more targeting details to increase your audience.
-Type an interest in the field and a list will appear.
+In this section, you can add more targeting details to narrow your audience further.
+Type an interest, demographic or behaviour in the field and a list will appear.
 Choose those items that are the most relevant to your audience.